 NMFS observers have recorded the following bird species being hooked or entangled in the longline fisheries since 1994, when NMFS began deploying observers: Laysan albatross (Phoebastria immutabilis), black-footed albatross (P. nigripes), sooty shearwater (Puffinus griseus), unidentified shearwaters, brown booby (Sula leucogaster), red-footed booby (S. sula), Northern fulmar (Fulmarus glacialis), glaucous winged gull (Larus glaucescens), and an unidentified gull.
 None of these species is listed under the Endangered Species Act (ESA).
 Both Hawaii longline fisheries have low levels of interactions with these species.
-Based on the population estimates, the fisheries likely have very little effect on these populations.
+Based on the population estimates, the fisheries likely have little-to-no effect on these populations.

 Some seabirds, especially shearwaters, are difficult to identify.
-Table 3 provides a summary of seabird specimens that NMFS observers collected for identification and biological study after capture in the Hawaii longline fisheries in 2021.
+Table 3 provides a summary of seabird specimens that NMFS observers collected for identification and biological study after capture in the Hawaii longline fisheries in 2022.
 Under normal circumstances, NMFS observers retain as specimens the first dead Laysan and black-footed albatrosses recovered from each trip, any banded Laysan and black-footed albatrosses, and all other non-Laysan and black-footed albatross species recovered dead from fishing operations.
 Seabird specimens are frozen and shipped to the Marine Wildlife Veterinary Care and Research Center in Santa Cruz, California.
 Since 2007, staff with the organization Oikonos have been collecting morphometric data on shipped specimens.
 However, in April 2020, NMFS suspended collection of seabird specimens because of pandemic related shipping disruptions and infrastructure modifications.
-Other than a few specimens in 2021, consistent collection has not yet resumed.
+While only a few seabird specimens were collected in 2021 and 2022, consistent collection resumed on October 31, 2022.

-Table 3: Summary of collected seabirds from the Hawaii longline fisheries, 2021.
+Table 3: Summary of collected seabirds from the Hawaii longline fisheries, 2022.